opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 candidate_name
     **optional**
-    For preserving the candidate's name as it was when the person sought election to hold the public office term, which may differ from the person's current name (string).
+    For preserving the candidate's name as it was of the candidacy. (string).

 filed_date
     **optional**